 - 1 drop jasmine oil

-- 2 ounces vegetable oil or body lotion
+- 2 ounces coconut oil or body lotion

 Combine the ingredients.
 Use at least once a day as a massage oil, in a lotion, or in a bath (add 2 teaspoons to the bathwater).
 If this formula is too oily for you, add the same essential oils to 2 ounces of a commercial body lotion instead.
 The best type to use is an unscented, basic lotion that contains ingredients that are as natural as possible.